Pasco County Libraries: History

 Pasco County Libraries was established on July 22, 1980 to form the Pasco County Library System (PCLS), which are the branches operated by the county.
-There were municipal-owned and operated libraries in three different cities that were not apart of the system: Dade City, New Port Richey, and Zephyrhills.
+There were municipal-owned and operated libraries in three different cities that were not a part of the system: Dade City, New Port Richey, and Zephyrhills.
 Three libraries operated by volunteers in the communities of Hudson, Holiday, and Land O' Lakes, were also incorporated into the system.
-The Dade City library joined the system in 1981, while the Zephyrhills library is a cooperative partner, and the New Port Richey library is not apart of the system.
+The Dade City library joined the system in 1981, while the Zephyrhills library is a cooperative partner, and the New Port Richey library is not a part of the system.

 In 1986, a $10 million bond referendum was passed by voters to improve the public libraries and build new parks countywide.
 After the referendum was passed, two facilities were replaced (Hudson and Land O' Lakes) and two facilities were built in un-served areas (Regency Park and South Holiday).
 The referendum renovated and expanded the Hugh Embry Library.
 With additional funding from Federal programs, the Centennial Park Library and New River Library were also built.

 In 1999, the Pasco County Public Library Cooperative was established as a result of an Interlocal Agreement between the Pasco County Board of County Commissioners and the Zephyrhills City Council.